cmu-sei/juneberry/docs/specs/dataset_configuration_specification.md

         "task_type": <Task to be performed [classification | objectDetection]>, "sources": [
             {
-                "directory": <glob style path within the dataroot>,l "remove_image_ids": <OPTIONAL list of image ids to ignore>
-                "label":<integer - the class label associated with the directory>, "root": <OPTIONAL: [ dataroot (default) | workspace | relative ]>,
-                "sampling_count": <OPTIONAL number of files to use from this source>, "sampling_fraction": <OPTIONAL file fraction to use from this source>
+                "directory": <glob style path within the dataroot>, "remove_image_ids": <OPTIONAL list of image ids to ignore>, "label": <integer - the class label associated with the directory>, "root": <OPTIONAL: [ dataroot (default) | workspace | relative ]>, "sampling_count": <OPTIONAL number of files to use from this source>, "sampling_fraction": <OPTIONAL file fraction to use from this source>